 Sparkling wines are produced worldwide, but the Madrid system legally protects the name “Champagne” under an 1891 treaty.
 It can only be called champagne if both the grapes and wine are produced in the Champagne region of France.

-On a French aperitif drink menu: you may see this listed as “Coupe de champagne,” which simply means champagne in a champagne glass.
+On a French aperitif drink menu, you may see this listed as “Coupe de champagne,” which simply means a glass of champagne.

 Here are some French champagne brands: